Home / Blog - Advice / Does Composite Cladding Expand?

 Does Composite Cladding Warp, Crack Or Rot?

-Because composite cladding is designed to expand and contract naturally it is not vulnerable to the kind of damage which timber sustains.
-Engineered to resist moisture absorption, it is protected against the usual issues that timber is affected by.
-Warping, cracking and rotting do not occur with composite cladding (if installation is followed correctly).
-Traditional composite cladding provides 99% protection against moisture damage and second-generation capped composites offer even more.
+Because composite cladding is designed to expand and contract naturally, it is not vulnerable to the kind of damage that timber commonly sustains.
+Warping, cracking, and rotting don’t occur with composite cladding so long as installation is done right.
+Traditional composite cladding provides 99% protection against moisture damage, and second-generation capped composites offer even more.
+So, get experimenting!
+We’d be happy to help you find the right cladding for you, so get in touch today.
+Or, if you’re feeling confident, why not order some of our free samples to get a feel for what our products can do for you?

 Order Your Free Samples